Tomoko Naraoka

 Naraoka debuted as a cinema actress in the 1949 film Chijin no Ai, based on the novel Naomi.
 In 1981 she appeared in Rengō Kantai (lit.
 "Combined Fleet", United States title: The Imperial Navy).
 She also appeared in Tora-san's Salad-Day Memorial (a 1988 movie in the long-running Otoko wa Tsurai yo series) as well as eight films in the Tsuribaka Nisshi series.
 Naraoka has appeared in several NHK Taiga dramas.
 Her first was the 1969 Ten to Chi to, in the role of the wife of Uesugi Sadazane.
 She portrayed Kita no Mandokoro (the wife of Toyotomi Hideyoshi) in Haru no Sakamichi (1971).
 Her next Taiga drama appearance was in 1976 in Kaze to Kumo to Niji to.
 She narrated the 1986 Inochi and 1989 Kasuga no Tsubone.
 She is the narrator of the 2008 drama Atsuhime.
 Other noteworthy narration roles include the 1983 serialized morning television drama Oshin.
 She also narrated Onna wa Dokyō (1992) and Haru Yo Koi (1994–1995).
 A nonfiction voice role was in the series Kiwameru: Nihon no Bi to Kokoro.

+Naraoka died from pneumonia on March 23, 2023, at the age of 93.